MSc in Human Decision Science

 Under these circumstances, it is increasingly difficult – yet also increasingly important – to understand how to make smart individual and strategic decisions.
 Such decisions form the cornerstone of the proper functioning of institutions, organisations and markets, on which our very wellbeing depends.
 To understand what good decisions are and how we can make them, this programme gives you a thorough understanding of the cognitive and social aspects of human decision-making.

 Economics and psychology: the best of both worlds

-Offered jointly bythe School of Business and Economics (SBE) and the Faculty of Psychology and Neuroscience (FPN), Human Decision Science combines the best of two worlds.
-It takes the rigour and clarity of economic and game-theoretic decision analysis, and combines it with the human factors of bounded rationality, biases and emotions from psychology.
-This programme thus goes beyond the traditional, monodisciplinary approach in understanding human decisions.
+Offered jointly by the School of Business and Economics (SBE) and the Faculty of Psychology and Neuroscience (FPN), Human Decision Science combines the best of two worlds.
+It takes the rigour and clarity of economic and game-theoretic decision analysis and combines it with the human factors of bounded rationality, biases and emotions from psychology.
+This programme thus goes beyond the traditional, monodisciplinary approach to understanding human decisions.
 It is a genuinely interdisciplinary programme that combines economics and psychology in all their different facets, from the neuropsychological basis of decision making to multinational institutions like the European Union.

 Human Decision Science is a one-year, full-time programme taught entirely in English.
 Graduates will receive a Master of Science in Human Decision Science.

 Decisions are an unavoidable fact of life.
 Human Decision Science trains you to analyse decision situations and apply the right tools in making strategic decisions.